doobeh/ergo/ergo/content/tellus/introduction.rst

 I'm going to work towards building a site that essentially clones the functionality of `MetaFilter`_.
 If the site is new to you, visit it, click around and get a feel for it.
+If you've used sites like StackOverflow or Quora, you'll be generally familiar with the functionality I'm looking to build.

-MetaFilter is a good goal because it's a relatively simple site graphically, it doesn't make heavy use of jQuery, so lets us focus more on the Python side of the equation and less on the interface.
+MetaFilter is a particularly good goal because it's a relatively simple site graphically, it doesn't make heavy use of jQuery, so lets us focus more on the Python side of the equation and less on the interface.